Quantum enhanced real-time sensing of protein-gold adsorption kinetics: Schematics of the quantum enhanced surface plasmon sensor

 Although an established technique, any protein binding parameter measured using a coherent source of light is shot noise limited.
-Even When all the technical noise is removed, the shot noise that is inherently related to the photon statistics limits the ability to distinguish two signals within a certain range limited by the fluctuations associated with the signal.
-The precision of the measurement of parameters studied in the protein binding analysis could be improved by using quantum probes such as the TMBSS source instead of the coherent source.
-Next we elaborate on the quantum advantage of using TMBSS light.
+Even when all the technical noise is removed, the shot noise that is inherently related to the photon statistics limits the ability to distinguish two signals within a certain range limited by the fluctuations associated with the signal.
+The sensitivity of the estimation of parameters studied in the protein binding analysis could be improved by using quantum probes such as the TMBSS source instead of the coherent source.
+Next, we elaborate on the quantum advantage of using TMBSS light.

-The two-mode bright squeezed state referring to the intensity difference squeezing is a well-known quantum state that has fewer fluctuations as compared to the coherent state.
-It could be generated using different non linear process with atomic systems \cite{mccormick2007strong} being the most common.
-Here we use a Rubidium atomic vapour as a non-linear medium in which a coherent field and a vacuum field interact via the Four Wave Mixing (FWM) process to generate two quantum correlated beams namely the probe and the conjugate.
+The two-mode bright squeezed state referring to the intensity difference squeezing is a well-known quantum state that has fewer fluctuations compared to the coherent state.
+It could be generated using different non-linear processes with atomic systems \cite{mccormick2007strong} being the most common.
+Here we use a rubidium atomic vapor as a nonlinear medium in which a coherent field and a vacuum field interact via the Four-Wave Mixing (FWM) process to generate two quantum correlated beams namely the probe and the conjugate.

-As shown in Fig~\ref{fig:TMBSS}a. the two-mode bright squeezed state which ideally can be described as two single modes is defined using the Heisenberg picture given by the equations,
+As shown in Fig.~\ref{fig:TMBSS}(a), the two-mode bright squeezed state which ideally can be described as two single modes is defined using the Heisenberg picture given by the equations,

-where r is the squeezing parameter and the $a_{1},a_{in},a_{out}$ being the Heisenberg operators representing the electromagnetic field propagation as described in Fig~\ref{fig:TMBSS}a.
-The $r$ parameter in the context of the FWM process is related to the gain parameter $g$ such that,